prash-singh/prash-singh/README.md

 - 👋 Hi, I’m Prashant Singh
 - 👀 I’m interested in Software Dev and Web Dev
-- 🌱 I’m currently learning React.js and Flutter
+- 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on Web based Project
 - 📫 How to reach me https://www.linkedin.com/in/prashsingh01/